radocode/radocode/README.md

 ### Hi there 👋

-- I work as a Fullstack Developer, mainly focused in Javascript.
+- I am a Fullstack Developer, mainly focused in Javascript.
 I have experiences working with fintech, retail and transport industries.

-- I enjoy a lot working and researching on new technologies, with small, simple, yet very effective solutions.
+- Enjoy a lot working and researching on new technologies, with small, simple, yet very effective solutions.
 My favorite frameworks/libraries/runtimes are Angular 2+ and React.js, but I also know Node.js and .NET (C#).

-- I love to help and guide people around with my current knowledge, and I am always willing to learn new things.
-I do a lot of research in order to share it later with everyone whenever I can.
-Always open to learn a new language or tech!
+- Always open to learn a new language or tech!

-- I like to work under Agile methods and Scrum/Kanban teams as well.
+- I like to work under Agile methods and Scrum/Kanban teams.

 - 🔭 I’ve done an app made in Vue.js, Vuetify, NestJS and AWS Lambda stack for a banking/insurance company.
 - 🌱 I’m currently learning Golang, and all it's beauty.
 I am also learning a great deal of AWS Lambda!